Total1 hr + 35 min

 14.1 oz (400 g)

-- Prepare and have at-the-ready your desired toppings: the chopped banana chips, chopped hazelnuts, chopped cookies, peanut butter, and salt.
+- Prepare and have at-the-ready your desired toppings: banana chips, hazelnuts, cookies, peanut butter, and salt.

-- Fill a medium saucepan halfway with water, and bring to a gentle boil.
-Place a large glass or ceramic heat-safe bowl on top of the pan.
-Break the chocolate into pieces with your hands and place it in the bowl.
+- Fill a medium saucepan with an inch (2 cm) of water, and bring to a gentle simmer.
+Place a large heat-safe bowl on top of the pan.
+Break the chocolate into pieces and place it in the bowl.
+Stir often.
 The heat from the bowl will melt the chocolate.
-Stir periodically to ensure the chocolate melts evenly.

 - The chocolate can now be decorated!
 Drizzle the peanut butter over the chocolate, and then sprinkle over top the banana chips, hazelnuts, cookie crumbles, salt, and caramel shards.
 Using the back of a spoon, gently press the pieces into the chocolate to secure them.

-- Once hard, let slightly soften at room temperature for a minute before cutting to avoid it snapping in other places.
+- Let harden at room temperature, or place in the fridge to harden.
+Once hard, let slightly soften at room temperature before cutting.
 Cut into desired shapes and sizes.
 Enjoy!

 - The chocolate bark can be stored in an airtight container in the fridge for up to 2 weeks.